Teaching Observations for Faculty, Staff, and Postdocs

 When should I request a teaching observation?

-Can you observe my online / evening class?
+Can you observe my in-person, hybrid/HyFlex, or online class?

 Should I tell my students that I’m being observed?